Froy-LAN/PythonScripts/log_analyzer/README.md

-This script analyzes the entries in the log 'syslog.log' by using regular expressions (regex) to extract information from it.
+This script analyzes the entries in the log 'syslog.log' by using regular expressions (regex) to extract information from it The files 'error_message.csv' and 'user_statistics.csv' are included to show what the script should create.
+These can be deleted to test that the script works as it will create them once more.

 The log is composed of entries with the following structure:
 Month, Day of the Month, Time (Hour:Minute:Seconds), Host, 'ticky:', 'INFO'/'ERROR', Content Message, Ticket Number (only in INFO entries), Username